e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **running**, and terminally **stopped** or **errored** (§15.4). `init!` is
 mandatory: `run!` or `step!` on a simulation whose boundary zero has not completed is an error in §15.2's kind set naming `init!` — distinct from `UninitializedSlots`, which fires *inside* `init!` (§16.6).
-With no devices attached, `run!` executes synchronously on the calling task — the batch register (§12.1: a batch run is the same loop with empty staging), and what §15.4's synchronous rethrow presupposes.
+The loop runs on the calling task unless a GUI claims it (`gui = true` moves the loop to a spawned task, §12.1); deviceless, `run!` is fully synchronous — the batch register (§12.1: a batch run is the same loop with empty staging), and what §15.4's synchronous rethrow presupposes.

 **Partial advance.** `step!(sim; frames = 1)` advances whole frames
-synchronously through the ordinary frame sequence — drain, integrate, boundaries, publication — and returns; a stepped simulation is bit-identical to the same frames under `run!`.
+synchronously through the ordinary frame sequence — drain, integrate, boundaries, publication — and returns; a stepped simulation is bit-identical to the same frames under `run!`. `step!(sim; t_plus = 10.0)` is the duration spelling, mutually exclusive with `frames`: whole frames until the boundary time first covers the duration — the migration suite's advance-by-duration idiom.
 This is the test-harness register (advance, assert, advance) and the REPL register (fly a while, inspect, continue);
 neither is a script, so §12.10's scenario-component doctrine does not absorb them.

-Devices may be attached while stepping: their staged writes drain at each stepped frame top, exactly as under `run!`.
+A stepping session is **deviceless by construction**: device tasks are per-`run!` artifacts (§12.1) and a device loop's `while running(handle)` is false outside a run, so `attach!` while stepping only registers, exactly as while stopped.
+The frame-top drain still runs — `step!` frames stay bit-identical to `run!` frames — and what it drains is the **harness register**: `stage!(sim, "face" => value, ...)`, §12.3's unclaimed-slot register with the calling task as writer.
+Staged batches are ordinary batches — traced, so replay and bit-identity hold; applied at the next frame top; subject to claim exclusivity like any device's.
+The read half is `latest(sim)`: the same immutable snapshot value a device handle acquires (§12.2), navigated directly for assertions.
+Advance-assert-advance is `stage!` → `step!` → `latest`.
+Both entry points work under `run!` too — the harness register is not step-scoped — and an inspection accessor leaves §15.5's rejection of closure-based termination untouched.

 **Status, termination and the `run!` seam.** Between `step!` calls a simulation reports **initialized**: no loop task exists, so `running` would lie, and